altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 The Agilex™ 5 HPS application processors can run Linux or an RTOS, such as Zephyr*, with a scalable performance using one to four Arm* Cortex*-A cores with variable frequencies that allow for a wide range of applications.

 The Agilex™ 5 Simics virtual platform models the HPS processor with two Arm Cortex-A55 cores, two Arm Cortex-A76 cores, and HPS peripherals.
-The Agilex™ 5 E-Series HPS virtual platform is released as part of the Simics® Simulator for Intel® FPGAs software, which also includes a virtual platforms where the Agilex™ 5 device is instantiated, emulating the concept of having different versions of a development kit or daughter cards.
+The Agilex™ 5 E-Series HPS virtual platform is released as part of the Simics® Simulator for Altera® FPGAs software, which also includes a virtual platforms where the Agilex™ 5 device is instantiated, emulating the concept of having different versions of a development kit or daughter cards.